RESEARCH STARTER

 Therapeutic Dosages

 The typical therapeutic dosage of tyrosine used in many studies ranges from 7 to 30 grams daily.
-However, some research suggests using between 100 and 300 milligrams per kilogram of body weight each day.
-These supplements should be taken at least thirty minutes before eating.
+However, some research has explored the short-term use of between 100 and 300 milligrams per kilogram of body weight each day.
+These supplements should be taken on an empty stomach, such as thirty minutes before eating, to improve absorption.
 Some individuals take copper, folate, or vitamin B6 supplements with tyrosine to help the body process the supplement.

 Therapeutic Uses

 Tyrosine supplements are most often used by individuals with the inherited disorder phenylketonuria (PKU) to aid in producing the amino acid phenylalanine.
 These individuals may receive tyrosine through foods or supplements, though supplements do not have sufficient evidence to support their efficacy.
 Preliminary evidence, including small double-blind trials, suggests that tyrosine supplements may help fight fatigue and improve memory and mental function in people deprived of sleep or exposed to other forms of stress.
-Based on these findings, it has been inferred that tyrosine might enhance alertness in people suffering from jet lag, but this has not been studied directly.
+Based on these findings, it has been inferred that tyrosine might enhance alertness in people experiencing jet lag.

 Tyrosine may also provide some temporary benefits for attention deficit hyperactivity disorder (ADHD), but the benefits appear to wear off in about two weeks.
 Tyrosine is said to work better for this purpose when combined in an “amino acid cocktail” along with gamma-aminobutyric acid (GABA), phenylalanine, and glutamine; however, no scientific evidence supports this use.